macaroni-os/macaroni-site/site/content/partners/topix.md

-The TOP-IX Consortium has been actively working on several fronts: managing the Internet Exchange infrastructure (the reason for its initial foundation in 2002); running the **Development Program**, we are been added to this program; the Streaming platform, which has been providing support for technological innovation projects since 2006; and the Streaming platform, which enabled the Consortium to act as the official provider of the Berlinale Film Festival since 2006.
+The TOP-IX Consortium has been actively working on several fronts: managing the Internet Exchange infrastructure (the reason for its initial foundation in 2002); running the **Development Program**, we have been added to this program; the Streaming platform, which has been providing support for technological innovation projects since 2006; and the Streaming platform, which enabled the Consortium to act as the official provider of the Berlinale Film Festival since 2006.